Mendelian Genetics

 Learning Objectives

-1. Know and use the vocabulary needed to discuss genetic inheritance including gene, allele, dominant, recessive, gamete, genotype, phenotype, homozygote, heterozygote, carrier
+1. Define and use the terms needed to discuss genetic inheritance including gene, allele, dominant, recessive, gamete, genotype, phenotype, homozygote, heterozygote, carrier

 2. Explain how chromosomal separation at meiosis leads to segregation of alleles in gametes